You are here: Home > Your visit > Patient leaflets > Medicine services > Going home after your daycase angiogram/angioplasty

 Looking after your arm

 At the commencement of your procedure, you were given medication to thin your blood, called Heparin.
 This lasts in your system for a few hours.
-Because of this, it is not recommended that you overly exert yourself immediately after your procedure.
+Because of this, you should not overly exert yourself immediately after your procedure.

 Do not lift heavy objects with the hand that was used to place the catheters through.
-You are advised to rest for 24 to 48 hours.
+You are advised to rest for 24–48 hours.

 Before you leave the hospital a nurse will place a small pressure dressing on your wrist.
 This may be removed before you go to bed.
 Please leave in place the transparent dressing, if possible.
 The transparent dressing can stay in place for up to 2 days, after which, you may leave it exposed, or cover with a plaster, if you wish.